zeta-chain/example-contracts/readme.md

 about [universal apps in the
 docs](https://www.zetachain.com/docs/developers/apps/intro/).

-The `omnichain` directory contains contracts that use TSS for interacting with universal apps.
-These contracts do not use the latest gateway architecture, but are compatible with the current testnet.

 ## Tutorials

 If you are new to ZetaChain and would like to learn how to use these example